Abandoned & Little-Known Airfields:

 This move was in process at the time the Bryn Athyn factory building (hangar) burned, in middle October, 1929.

-No further research and/or manufacturing operations were conducted from that point onward at Bryn Athyn.
+No further research &/or manufacturing operations were conducted from that point onward at Bryn Athyn.

-A remarkable 1931 photo of Juan de la Cierva (inventor of the Autogiro) making a tail-first landing of G-AAKY at Pitcairn Field, Bryn Athyn.
+A remarkable 1931 photo of Juan de la Cierva (inventor of the Autogiro) making a very tail-low landing of G-AAKY at Pitcairn Field, Bryn Athyn.

 The Pitcairn Flying Field in Bryn Athyn was not depicted on the August 1932 NY Sectional Chart (or subsequent aeronautical charts).